 Bake for 20-25 minutes in the preheated oven, until the center is just set.
 Remove from oven and allow to cool before serving.
 As it cools to room temperature, the topping will become more "crumbly."
 Enjoy!

-Recipe Notes*Tapioca flour will work as well
+*Tapioca flour will work as well

 **You can refrigerate beforehand